 Illness or Disease

-If your guppy shows multiple symptoms at the same time, read this complete guide on common guppy diseases and treatment options.
+If your guppy shows several of these at once, read our complete guide on common guppy diseases and treatment options.

-Could Swim Bladder Problems Cause Guppy Floating at the Top?
+Could Swim Bladder Problems Cause a Guppy to Float at the Top?

 Unlike oxygen-related gasping, swim bladder issues are usually accompanied by:

-If your guppy appears swollen or struggles with balance, bloating or swim bladder problems may be involved.
-Learn more in this guide on bloated guppies and swim bladder issues.
+If your guppy looks swollen or struggles with balance, read our guide on bloated guppies and swim bladder issues for full treatment steps.

 Strong Water Flow

-Excessive current from filters or pumps may force guppies to remain near calmer areas close to the surface or in corners.
+Excessive current from filters or pumps can force guppies into calmer water near the surface or in corners, simply because fighting strong current all day costs more energy than it’s worth.

 Signs Your Guppy Is Stressed